qkunst/collectiemanagement/report.md

     denies access for appraiser
     denies access for compliance
     denies access for advisor
+  GET /collections/:id/works/:id/edit
+    admin should be able to access edit page
   GET /collections/:id/works
     shouldn't be publicly accessible!
     admin
-      should be accessible when logged in as admin admin should be able to access edit page should be able to get an index sorting and grouping
+      should be accessible when logged in as admin should be able to get an index sorting and grouping
         should be able to get a grouped index